 The good: Rigden's preferred sugar alternative is distinctive because it doesn't contain any sugar—or calories, for that matter.
 "I'm a big fan of stevia," she says.
 "If you ever get a chance to try a real stevia leaf, it will blow your mind!"
-Those leaves are about 40 times sweeter than sugar, and the powdered form can be up 300 times sweeter—which means that a little goes a very, very long way.
+Stevia is roughly 200 times sweeter than sugar—which means that a little goes a very, very long way.

 The bad: Stevia itself doesn't spike your blood sugar, but its excessive sweetness can still get you into trouble.
 "Even though it doesn't have any calories, your taste buds cue your body that calories are coming, and when they don't, it could make you want to eat more," says Rigden.
 "Everything in moderation."

 The verdict: It's a great option, especially in the realm of calorie-free sweeteners.
 Even other "natural" sweeteners on the market like xylitol tend to cause gas and other digestive issues.
 But it's also not immune to unhealthy additives.
 "You need to make sure to get unbleached stevia, as there are some products out there that are not as pure," says Rigden.